xKarimEid/newstoday/README.md

-Hi, this is my private repo for learning how to webscrape!
+Hi, this is my private repo for learning about RAG!

+The setup for this repo:
-Web scrape articles of vg.no
+    1) Web scrape articles from vg.no
-Take one article and summarize it using gemini

-General thought:
+    2) store scraped articles in a db

-Scrape newspages for articles, store them in sqlite
+    3) Create embedding vectors for the stored articles and store them in db

+UI workflow

+User asks question about articles user question embeddings are generated a vector search is done to see if any document matches the question The closest n documents are pulled out and used to generate the respone

+Example:

 User asks:

 Did vg write any articles regarding the police today?

-LLM

-Here is the table of articles stores in SQLlite, write a query that filters the rows that will be fed into a LLM which will get the information the user is asking about.

-Get query from LLM

-Perform query on database

-for each row in the query ask the LLM if it contains information relevant to what the user is asking.

-Components:

-chatcomponent (frontend)
-sqlite
-LLM (API)
-orchestrator (templates)
-Scraper
+user question is embedded
+vector search is done
+Closest articles are found
+answered based on closest articles